qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_shape.rst

 * :guilabel:`End marker`: Choose an SVG image to draw at the end of the line
 * :guilabel:`Arrow head width`: Set the size of Start and/or End marker

 SVG images are automatically rotated with the line.
+Outline and fill colors of QGIS predefined SVG images can be changed using the corresponding options.
+Custom SVG may require some tags following this :ref:`instruction <parameterized_svg>`.

 .. index::
    single: Composer Item; Basic Shape